 In sitting in all of this, processing through all of this debilitating emotion, I thought about how upset I was at myself for allowing all of this to stop me from writing and sharing these entries with the world.
 Doing this was something that I had found an overwhelming amount of gratification in.
 Yes it is terrifying, but I knew that it would be when I started this blog.
 I couldn’t believe I had so quickly abandoned the decision that the exhilaration I felt not only processing through my own emotions in such an effective way, but also being a voice for those who were looking for knowledge, acceptance, or comfort – was going to be well worth any risk that came along with me putting myself out there in such a vulnerable way.
 What the hell was I doing?

 When I am looking for answers, I usually grab my “Courage to Change” book, and flip to a random page.
 (Side note: If you don’t know what that is, it is an Al-Anon book which contains little one page messages for those who have been affected by an alcoholic, but the messages also can be easily related to everyday life, regardless of alcoholism.)
-So anyways, after feeling really upset and unsure of if I had made the right decision or not, I opened my book at random and I shit you not, this is what I flipped to… (Oh and this isn’t some “yeah okay, sure you did” kind of thing here just fyi.)
+So anyways, after feeling really upset and unsure of myself or if I had made the right decision or not, as usual, I opened my book at random and I shit you not, this is what I flipped to… (Oh and this isn’t some “yeah okay, sure you did” kind of thing here just fyi.)

 I will quote the entire message below: